 Common sense is to not use your bare hand when flushing a public toilet; but at the same time using your dirty shoe/boot sole to push that same handle down is just WRONG!

-putting layers of toilet paper all over the seat before using it is one thing
+Putting layers of toilet paper all over the seat before using it is one thing

-BUT leaving them there for someone else to have to clean up, or pushing them onto the floor and leaving them there is also NOT helpful for the next people
+BUT leaving them there for someone else to have to clean up, or pushing them onto the floor and leaving them there is also NOT helpful for the next people OR the cleaning staff

 not flushing the toilet regardless of 'what' you do 'in' it; is just as RUDE as getting 'whatever' ALL over the seat, the floor around the toilet itself, and/or even the walls in some cases!
+NO one wants to have to flush YOUR mess; or touch YOUR germs either

-living in a major city has made me slightly more irritable as time goes on (in that i'm not charging people money for cleaning/wiping the freaking seat before I can use public toilets after them)!
+I would think this would be more than obvious....but no, sadly its not; and living in a major city has made me slightly more irritable as time goes on ( in that i'm not allowed to charge people money for cleaning/wiping the freaking seat before I can use public toilets after them)!

 EVERYONE NEEDS TO WASH YOUR HANDS on the way out of the bathroom - there are less germs afterward than not to bother at all, especially from looking at the inside of many of those stalls.